vinayhulgar/Java11Programs/README.md

 # Java11Programs

-Invoking Existing Methods by Name
+:gun:Invoking Existing Methods by Name

-Problem:
+:pushpin:Problem:
 You are developing a lambda expression that merely invokes a method that already exists in the object being passed to the lambda.
 Rather than write out the entire ceremony to invoke the method, you'd like to utilize a minimal amount of code.